 Meditation is by no means a cure-all for your problems.
-But I believe that it’s a powerful first step.
+But I believe that it’s a powerful tool.
 Meditation’s purpose is to give you perspective and clarity on your internal issues.
 It doesn’t fix them for you.
 Years ago, one of the most upsetting parts of my involvement in Zen was how many long-time practitioners I met who convinced themselves that meditation fixed all of their psychological and emotional problems, when it didn’t.
 It helped them experience and become aware of those problems, but you still have to go out into the world and commit the actions to overcome them.
 Sitting in a room staring at a wall all day is unlikely to do that.

 Meditation and Spirituality

 There is a spiritual aspect to a meditative practice, for those of you into that kind of thing.
 I usually avoid spirituality on this blog on purpose.
 I believe spirituality is something that’s experienced and lived, not discussed or taught.
 In my opinion, spirituality, by its definition, cannot be discussed.
 Just the resulting experiences of a spirituality can be described.
 Spirituality itself is transrational.
 It’s like counting to infinity.
 Words can capture part of it but never fill it up.